DataCleansingEnthusiast/aws-bootcamp-cruddur-2023/journal/week8.md

 3. Create bash scripts to [/bin/avatar/clear](https://github.com/DataCleansingEnthusiast/aws-bootcamp-cruddur-2023/blob/7f5e53f7c8667eea047acdbe9d3a0684b440b12c/bin/avatar/clear) and [bin/avatar/upload](https://github.com/DataCleansingEnthusiast/aws-bootcamp-cruddur-2023/blob/7f5e53f7c8667eea047acdbe9d3a0684b440b12c/bin/avatar/upload)
 4. export DOMAIN_NAME=[roopish-awssolutions.com](http://roopish-awssolutions.com/)
 gp env DOMAIN_NAME=[roopish-awssolutions.com](http://roopish-awssolutions.com/)
-4. Change to s3.EventType.OBJECT_CREATED_POST from s3.EventType.OBJECT_CREATED_PUT in thumbing-serverless-cdk-stack.ts as you won’t see any cloud watch logs from PUT.
 5. cd thumbing-serverless-cdk-stack and then cdk destroy and then cdk deploy
 6. Create a policy for s3 bucket access so we can modify it. ````const s3ReadWritePolicy = this.createPolicyBucketAccess(bucket.bucketArn)```` and function code I copied from Andrew’s repo.
 7. We need to attach lambda policy to the role. lambda.addToRolePolicy(s3UploadsReadWritePolicy); and then cdk deploy.
 This should change permission of s3 bucket
 ![Week8_12_S3UpdateRWPolicy](./assets/Week8_12_S3UpdateRWPolicy.PNG) Clear and upload the jpg
 9. check logs in s3 bucket - CloudWatch.
 There should be no errors
 10. go to Amazon s3→buckets→[assets.roopish-awssolutions.com](https://s3.console.aws.amazon.com/s3/buckets/assets.roopish-awssolutions.com)→avatars.
 We should see both original and processed
 11. Make changes to index.js and thumbing and add code for . cdk deploy and clear and upload avatar.
 Go to Amazon SNS→Topics→cruddur-assets.
-2 screenshots.
 Click on pending confirmation and then confirm subscription.
 ![Week8_11_AvatarOriginal_put2](./assets/Week8_11_AvatarOriginal_put2.PNG)
 ![Week8_12_S3UpdateRWPolicy](./assets/Week8_12_S3UpdateRWPolicy.PNG)
 ![AvatarOriginal](./assets/Week8_11_AvatarOriginal.PNG)